 5. Disable Firewall

 Windows firewall may also stop accessing the site in Chrome.
 Though it is necessary to have the firewall enabled for secured browsing, just disable and try opening the page.
 This will help you to narrow down the issue if it is related to firewall related.

-In Windows 10, you should allow each of the installed app to allow through the Defender firewall.
+In Windows computer, you should allow each of the installed app to allow through the Defender firewall.
 Go to search box and enter “firewall”.
 Click on the “Allow an app through Windows Firewall” to open Windows Defender.

 6. Disable Proxy Settings

 With proxy, you have indirect access to the internet and you can maintain anonymity.
 Unfortunately, faulty proxy may trigger errors, including err_connection_refused.
 Disabling your proxy may help in solving this problem.
 Follow these steps: